arcaravaggi/CV/Anthony_Caravaggi_CV.md

 ## Peer-Reviewed Publications

 <!---
+Peer-review
 Seabirds
 UMAC (1 or 2)?
 Biotweeps
-Irish-European hare commentary
-Irish hare review
 Meta-analysis of attitudes
 Habitat association & occipancy from NI data
 NI data compared to Scotland (Roo Campbell)
 --->

-**Caravaggi A**, Montgomery WI, Reid N (*in review*) Management and control of invasive species: contrasting attitudes of environmental stakeholders and the wider rural community

 **Caravaggi A**, Plowman A, Wright D, Bishop C (*in review*) The composition of captive ruffed lemur (*Varecia* spp.) diets in UK zoological collections, with reference to the problems of obesity and iron storage disease

 Havlin P, **Caravaggi A**, Montgomery WI (*in review*) The diet and abundance of an introduced insular population of Red-Necked Wallabies, *Macropus rufogriseus*

-**Caravaggi A**, Vallely M-C, Hogg K, Freeman M, Fadaei E, Reid N, Tosh D (*in review*) Circadian activity, seasonal occurrence, and predator-prey relationships of free-ranging mammals revealed by camera traps  .
+**Caravaggi A**, Vallely M-C, Hogg K, Freeman M, Fadaei E, Reid N, Tosh D (*in review*) Circadian activity, seasonal occurrence, and predator-prey relationships of free-ranging mammals revealed by camera traps

+6 **Caravaggi A**, Montgomery WI, Reid N (*in press*) Management and control of invasive species: contrasting attitudes of environmental stakeholders and the wider rural community

 5 **Caravaggi A**, Banks P, Burton C, Finlay CMV, Hayward M, Haswell, PM, Rowcliffe JM, Wood M (*in press*) A review of camera trapping for conservation behaviour research. *Remote Sensing in Ecology and Conservation*